 Location: Headquarters Artifact Collection, Naval History and Heritage Command

-One 48 Star National Ensign from the USS John D. Ford (DD-228).
-Rectangular cloth flag has a dark blue canton with 48 white stars.
+One 48-star National Ensign from the USS John D. Ford (DD-228).
+The rectangular cloth flag has a dark blue canton with 48 white stars.
 The fly consists of seven red and six white horizontal alternating stripes.
 There are four brass grommets on the white canvas hoist.
 The obverse side of the hoist has the number 10 written on each corner.
-The reverse side of the hoist has the number 10 written in each corner and black stenciled lettering that reads “U.S. ENSIGN No. 11 / CAVITE, P.i.
+The reverse side of the hoist has the number 10 written in each corner and black stenciled lettering that reads “U.S. ENSIGN No. 11 / CAVITE, P.I.
 JAN.
-1940”.
-A rectangular piece of white cloth is pinned to the hoist that has black hand written lettering that reads "Flag Flown by U.S.S.
-John D. Ford / in battles of World War II / against Japan / Makassar Straits / 1-24-42 / Badung Straits / 2-19-42 / Java Sea / 2-27-42 / Bali Straits / 3-1-42".
-The flag is tattered and stained by stack gases.
+1940."
+A rectangular piece of white cloth is pinned to the hoist with black handwritten lettering that reads "Flag Flew by U.S.S.
+John D. Ford / in battles of World War II / against Japan / Makassar Straits / 1-24-42 / Badung Straits / 2-19-42 / Java Sea / 2-27-42 / Bali Straits / 3-1-42."
+The flag is tattered along the fly and stained by stack gases.

-The battles noted on the hoist tag were part of the Java Sea Campaign in the first few months of WWII.
+The battles noted on the hoist tag were part of the Java Sea Campaign in the first few months of World War II.
 USS John D. Ford was awarded a Presidential Unit Citation for her action during the Java Sea Campaign.
 The citation reads: